jtimon/elements-explorer/README.md

 Run `grunt` for building and `grunt serve` for preview.

 Once the bower components have been installed (run grunt once), you can also test the web without grunt just going to http://127.0.0.1:5000 (as noted by the python server).

-## Testing
+## TODO Angular/Karma/Protractor/e2e Testing

 Running `grunt test` will run the unit tests with karma.